leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab8-enable-dataguard/lab8-enable-dataguard.md

     ![Exadata on Oracle Public Cloud Menu](./images/exadb-d-menu.png " ")

-2. Choose your **Compartment** that contains the Exadata Cloud Infrastructure instance with the database for which you want to enable Oracle Data Guard
+2. Choose your **Compartment** that contains the Exadata Cloud Infrastructure instance with the Database for which you want to enable Oracle Data Guard

     ![Choose your Compartment Page](./images/choose-compartment.png " ")